OasisDigital/bazel-examples/README.md

 # Oasis Digital Bazel case studies / examples

+## Submodules

+We don't use submodules yet, but will eventually to demo this means of bringing in external code.

 ## This repository is arranged in a very unusual way

 Each of the numbered directories is a separate, small example of a